UNIT-Electronics-MX/unit_devlab_ch552_multiprotocol_programmer_module/software/sphinx/src/source/2_1_0_avr_firmware.rst

 AVR Firmware Overview
 =====================

-The CH552 Multi-Protocol Programmer relies on the PICO-AVR firmware to operate correctly.
-This firmware works with the CH552 USB-to-ISP bridge and is a critical part of the programmer's functionality.
-The CH55x-based picoAVR acts as a combined ISP, TPI, and UPDI programmer for AVR microcontrollers.
-It is compatible with both USBasp and SerialUPDI interfaces and integrates seamlessly with the Arduino IDE (accessible via Tools → Programmer → USBasp or Tools → Programmer → SerialUPDI).
+The CH552 Multi-Protocol Programmer relies on the PICO-AVR firmware for correct operation.
+This firmware, designed to run on CH55x microcontrollers, transforms the CH552 into a versatile USB-to-ISP bridge.
+It supports ISP AVR programming protocol,  making it compatible with a wide range of AVR devices.

+The programmer integrates seamlessly with development environments such as the Arduino IDE.
+It can be selected under Tools → Programmer as either USBasp or a custom driver name, allowing for easy bootloader installation and firmware updates on AVR microcontrollers like the ATmega328P.

 .. warning::